The Orders API enables merchants to process orders received through Shopping Actions. Through this API, participating merchants can:

 - Click a user's row to edit it.
 The User Preferences view displays.

-If your GSA is not in the user list, click the + icon to add it.
+If an account is not in the user list, click the + icon to add it.

 - In the User access section, check the